Yu-Tsern/DigitalCertificateLab/lab1/README.md

 ###### Browser

 We choose Firefox browser in this experiment.
 Of course, you can choose other browsers if you like.
-This part should be done on user node.
+This part should be done on both WS and USER node.

 ```
 sudo apt-get install firefox